chef/chef-web-docs/content/config_rb_manage.md

 `ssl_verify_mode`

-:   Enable or disable SSL verification for the connection to the Chef Infra Server.
+:   Enable or disable TLS/TLS/SSL verification for the connection to the Chef Infra Server.
 Valid settings: `:verify_none` and `:verify_peer`.
 Default value: `:verify_none`

 `trusted_certs_dir`

-:   Path to a directory containing trusted SSL certificates for verification when connecting to the Infra Server.
+:   Path to a directory containing trusted TLS/TLS/SSL certificates for verification when connecting to the Infra Server.
 Most common setting:
 `"/etc/chef/trusted_certs"` Default value: `""`